 Equipment Lease Example

-Lease costs can vary greatly depending on the type and terms of the lease you choose.
-The example we’ve used below illustrates how a difference in just the type of lease can impact a wide range of costs.
+Equipment lease costs can vary based on a wide variety of factors and can look different depending on the type of equipment and lease terms you choose.
+To demonstrate what this might look like, the sample below illustrates how a difference in just the structure of the lease can impact a wide range of costs.

 - Equipment price: $50,000